submariner-io/submariner-website/src/content/quickstart/openshift/create_clusters.md

 openshift-install create cluster --dir cluster-a
 ```

-The create cluster step will take some time, you can create Cluster B in parallel if you wish.
+When the cluster deployment completes, directions for accessing your cluster, including a link to its web console and credentials for the
+`kubeadmin` user, display in your terminal.

-### Create and deploy cluster B
+### Create and Deploy cluster-b

-In this step you will deploy cluster B, modifying the default IP CIDRs
+In this step you will deploy **cluster-b**, modifying the default IP CIDRs to avoid IP address conflicts.
+In this example, we will use the
+following IP ranges:

 | Pod CIDR     | Service CIDR |
 |--------------|--------------|